snphillips/nycha-outage-scraper/README.md

 `python3 -m venv nycha-outages-scraper2`

-- To activate the virtual environment, run:
+- To activate the virtual environment, in your terminal run:

 `source nycha-outages-scraper2/bin/activate`